Automated Synthesis of Distributed Self-Stabilizing Protocols: Problem Statement

 \section{Problem Statement}

-Our goal is to develop synthesis algorithms that take as input the (1) system topology, and (2) two \ltlr formulas $\varphi$ and $\psi$ that involve a set $\LP$ of uninterpreted predicates, and generate as output a self- or ideal-stabilizing protocol.
+Our goal is to develop a synthesis algorithm that takes as input (1) system topology, and (2) two \ltlr formulas $\varphi$ and $\psi$ that involve a set $\LP$ of uninterpreted predicates, and generate as output a self-, monotonic-, or ideal-stabilizing protocol.
 For instance, in token passing on a ring, $\psi_{\mathbf{TR}}$ includes safety and fairness, which should hold in the set of legitimate states, while $\varphi_{\mathbf{TR}}$ is a general requirement that we specify on every uninterpreted predicate $\token_i$.
-Since in the case of self-stabilizing systems, we do not get $\LS$ as a set of states (global predicate), we refer to our problem as ``synthesis of self-stabilizing systems with implicit $\LS$''.
+Since in the case of self-stabilizing systems, we do not get $\LS$ as a set of states (global predicate), we refer to our problem as ``synthesis of self-stabilizing systems with {\em implicit} $\LS$''.